-- PV Market Assessment Studies: In April and May of 2014, the CPUC released three studies that address the core question of how much the distributed generation PV market has been transformed, how much we expect it will be transformed after the CSI program's market interventions, and how we will know.
-The studies included: - Third-Party Ownership Market Impact Study: This study found that thirdparty ownership has accounted for a significant portion of residential solar installs and demand for this model is growing. - CSI Market Transformation Study: This study found that significant market transformation has occurred, but that continued health to the industry is dependent in part on a speedy and favorable resolution of Net Energy Metering policies and of the pending residential rate reforms. - Solar PV and Residential Roof Study: This study assessed the relationship between roofing and the distributed generation PV market. - Impact Evaluations: Three studies covering 2007-8, 2009, and 2010 have been published.
+• PV Market Assessment Studies: In April and May of 2014, the CPUC released three studies that address the core questions of how much the distributed generation PV market has been transformed, how much we expect it will be transformed after the CSI program's market interventions, and how we will know.
+The PV Market Assessment Studies included: 78

+- Third-Party Ownership Market Impact Study: This study found that third-party ownership has accounted for a significant portion of residential solar installs and demand for this model is growing. - CSI Market Transformation Study: This study found that significant market transformation has occurred, but that continued health to the industry is dependent in part on a speedy and favorable resolution of Net Energy Metering policies and of the pending residential rate reforms. - Solar PV and Residential Roof Study: This study assessed the relationship between roofing and the distributed generation PV market. - Impact Evaluations: Three studies covering 2007-8, 2009, and 2010 have been published.
 These studies provide information on the CSI program accomplishments, including energy, capacity, and environmental impacts and PV system performance degradation.
-A final impact evaluation for program years 2011-2016 is in the process now that the CSI General Market program is closed to new applications.

-- Impact of Distributed Generation Reports: These reports are mandated in AB 578 and PU Code 913.10, with the first report having been completed in 2010.
+A final impact evaluation for program years 2011-2016 is in the process now that the CSI General Market program is closed to new applications. - Impact of Distributed Generation Reports: These reports are mandated in AB 578 (Blakeslee, 2008) and PU Code 913.10.
+The first report having was completed in 2010.
 The second report, delivered in May 2013, showed that, while California's solar distributed generation installed capacity is large compared to other states, the impact on the distribution and transmission infrastructures is relatively low.
-The third report, delivered in January 2016, focused on the current effects of customersited solar on CAISO's net load curve.
-The report's primary findings include: - Customer-sited solar power is effective at reducing summer peak net load but does not reduce winter and spring peak net load, when the "duck curve" effects are most pronounced. - There are tradeoffs in the effects of west-facing and south-facing customersited solar, but the findings alone do not support policy to incentivize one type of solar over the other. - A diverse portfolio of renewables produces a smoothing benefit to CAISO's net load curve. - Large-scale deployment of energy storage, dispatchable demand-response, and time-of-use rates for consumers will help integrate increasing amounts of customer-sited solar. - External Financial Audit Report: In 2010, CPUC audit staff completed the 2007-2008 audit for PG&E, SCE, and SDG&E. The 2010-2011 audit was conducted by an outside firm, and was completed in May 2013.
-The audit did not identify any significant issues with administration of the program.
-The CSI program audit for years 2012-2014 was completed in July 2016.
-As before, the audit did not identify any significant issues with administration of the program. - CSI Cost Effectiveness Study: This study, completed in April 2011, looked at cost effectiveness from several perspectives - program administrators, ratepayers, and especially program participants and society overall.
-Based on participant economics, the study suggested that the residential solar PV market would be selfsustaining by 2017, with a mixed outlook for non-residential customers.
+The third report, delivered in January 2016, focused on the current effects of customer-sited solar on CAISO's net load curve.79 The report's primary findings include: - Customer-sited solar power is effective at reducing summer peak net load but does not reduce winter and spring peak net load, when the "duck curve" effects are most pronounced. - There are tradeoffs in the effects of west-facing and south-facing customer-sited solar, but the findings alone do not support policy to incentivize one type of solar over the other. - A diverse portfolio of renewables produces a smoothing benefit to CAISO's net load curve.

-&lt;sup>70 A competitive solicitation was issued in January 2015 to perform the third bi-annual study.
-The Commission retained DNV-GL in May 2015.
+79 A competitive solicitation was issued in January 2015 to perform the third bi-annual study.
+The CPUC retained DNV-GL in May 2015.